-On Sunday, April 14, Susquehanna University donors and students gathered together to celebrate the many ways in which donor support touches the lives of students.
+Each year, Susquehanna University donors and students gather together to celebrate the many ways in which donor support touches the lives of students.
 This special event provided students with the opportunity to meet and thank the extraordinary people who make a difference at Susquehanna each and every day through their generosity.

 The 2015 celebration began at Arthur Plaza with the induction of new members into the Susquehanna Society, a designation recognizing Susquehanna donors whose lifetime giving exceeds $1 million.

 A Susquehanna graduate and vice chair of the Susquehanna University Board of Trustees, Signe’s passion for lifting up people is evident through her extraordinary giving.
 In 2006, she created the Signe S. Gates Appreciation Awards, recognizing faculty and staff performance that goes above and beyond the call of duty and is aligned with the university’s mission.
 She quietly helps students who experience sudden financial hardship through a fund established to keep such students in a position to continue their Susquehanna education.
 Signe’s most recent gift established The Signe Gates Fund for Excellence in Leadership and supports professional development for senior leaders at the university.
 In 1998, her first major gift established the Russell and Signe Eva Gates Endowment for the Humanities, honoring and lifting up two very important people in her life: her parents.
 She received the Alumni Association’s distinguished award for achievement in 2008.